eed3si9n/eed3si9n.com/content/posts/10things.md

 <a id="multiversal-equality"></a>
 ### honorable mention: Multiversal equality

-Scala 2 out of box is notoriously loose about its equality, comparing two values instead of failing to compile.
+Scala 2 out of the box is notoriously loose about its equality, comparing two uncomparable values instead of failing to compile.
 Scala 3 added [multiversal equality](https://docs.scala-lang.org/scala3/book/ca-multiversal-equality.html) to counter this, but the feature is not enabled by default.

 ```scala
 scala> Option(1) == Option("foo")